eclipse-opendut/opendut/doc/src/development/testenv/theo-setup-vm-windows.md

 ```

 ## Additional notes
-You may want to configure a http proxy or a custom certificate authority.
+You may want to configure an http proxy or a custom certificate authority.
 Details are in the **Advance usage** section.